 Like a fitness elimination diet, now I know what causes all that.
 Remove strength training and watch mommy fall apart.

 In Hot (Sweaty) Mamas: Five Secrets to Life as a Fit Mom we talk about the four ways to find time for fitness.
 When I can make time or take time for strength work I love going to a Cross Fit class and having the camaraderie of others to push me along with the advice and technique tips from the coaches.
 Often though I have to share time or snare time.
 There are options, lots of options for this.
 Cross Fit posts their workout of the day.
 For free.
 (Scroll down and look for workouts that don't require equipment.)
 I also keep hearing rave reviews about the Monkey Bar workouts.

+Often I have to get creative at home.
+Check out "Ways to Get Moving Now," for inspiration.
 These strength workouts are realistic.
-They are a no-excuses workout.
+They are no-excuses workouts.
 They don't require an enormous chunk of time, minimal equipment (or none) is required, you can do these workouts in your backyard or your kitchen, kids can watch or join you.
 While they are not easy, they are easy to squeeze in.
-The cards can travel with you to the park, on a business trip or family vacation.
-They have filled in the gaps for my strength work and keep me on a "regular maintenance schedule."
+They fill in the gaps for my strength work and keep me on a "regular maintenance schedule."